mounishvatti/LearnDSA/README.md

 - `LeetCode-Solutions` repository: [`Link`](https://github.com/mounishvatti/LeetCode-Solutions)

 Feel free to explore the content based on your current level and learning objectives.
-This repository will be updated on a regular basis to cover all the topics.
+This repository will be updated regularly to cover all the topics.

-### Resources that you can make use of
+### Resources that you can make use of:

 #### C++ | DSA | Competitive Programming
 [`Striver A2Z SDE Sheet`](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/) -  Absolute beginners<br>